 Remember that different plants have different requirements, so it’s important to consider their specific needs in terms of watering, light, and nutrient requirements.

-Even though lava rocks for plants is beneficial, it’s always a good idea to research the specific care instructions for the plants you are growing to ensure their optimal growth and health.
+Even though lava rocks for plants are beneficial, it’s always a good idea to research the specific care instructions for the plants you are growing to ensure their optimal growth and health.

 FAQs